joannakl/cs102/projects/project1_logs.markdown

 - `public Session getFirstSession(String user) `

 	This method should construct and return the first login session for the specified `user`.
-If there are multiple login session for the specified user, the _first_ one is the one with the earliest login time.
-Note that in some cases this session may still be active.
+If there are multiple login sessions for the specified user, the _first_ one is the one with the earliest login time.
+To find the _first_ session, find the very first login record for that user, then find its matching logout (if it exists).
+If the matching logout record does not exist, the session is still active.
+In this case, this method should return a `Session` object with `null` value in the logout record.

 	If the specified `user` does not match any of the records in the list, the function should throw an instance of `NoSuchElementException` with an appropriate